 Things to do at Amsterdam Beach

-Zandvoort, Bloemendaal, IJmuiden, Heemskerk and Wijk are just some of the beaches and towns dotted along Amsterdam's rugged coastline.
+Zandvoort, IJmuiden, Overveen, Heemskerk and Wijk are just some of the beaches and towns dotted along Amsterdam's rugged coastline.
 Discover wildlife and incredible vistas in the Dutch dunes, try a new sport, walk through untouched nature or simply relax at one of the atmospheric beach clubs.

-The Netherlands has a wealth of unspoilt national parks and nature areas, and National Park Zuid-Kennemerland, just outside Bloemendaal, truly demonstrates the beauty of the country.
+The Netherlands has a wealth of unspoilt national parks and nature areas, and National Park Zuid-Kennemerland, just outside Amsterdam Beach, truly demonstrates the beauty of the country.
 Spend a day exploring its 38 hectares of dunes, forests and hidden swimming holes, and see if you can spot some of the wildlife that inhabits the area.
 Hike, bike or horse ride along the park’s numerous paths and you might spot the elusive European bison, red deer, cattle and more.

-Ride the waves in IJmuiden
+Ride the waves

 Northwest of Amsterdam, the beach at IJmuiden is a fantastic spot for sports lovers and outdoorsy types.
 You’ll find the locals heading to the sea in droves to spend the entire day splashing around in the water.
 While most of Amsterdam’s beaches offer the opportunity to surf, kayak and paddleboard, IJmuiden is particularly renowned for water sports.
 Test your balance with stand-up paddle boarding or catch some serious air flyboarding – whatever your passion, there’s a place to do it at IJmuiden.

-Race supercars at Circuit Park Zandvoort
+Race supercars

 Thrill-seekers will get their chance to feel like Dutch racing superstar Max Verstappen at Circuit Park Zandvoort, a motorsport race track hidden among the dunes of this unassuming beach town.
 Book an experience with Race Planet to hop in a Lamborghini, Aston Martin or McLaren and test your driving skills, while the younger ones can practice theirs in a go-kart.
 And in September, the Netherlands gets set for the Formula 1 Dutch Grand Prix, which hits the tarmac in Zandvoort for an unmissable weekend of high-speed manoeuvres and screaming engines.

-Hike through the beautiful Dutch dunes
+Hike through beautiful dunes

 The Dutch dunes are an ever-changing landscape full of opportunities.
 This exceptional environment between the flat inland expanses and the North Sea can provide a multitude of amazing experiences – from a tranquil hike admiring wildflowers and rare wildlife to conquering windswept hilltops that offer amazing views over the coastline.
 To the south of Zandvoort, you’ll find a nature reserve called the Amsterdamse Waterleidingduinen.
 Home to unique flora and fauna, the area is also home to bunkers that were used as defence lines during the Second World War.
 Take a walking tour to see these historical sites and you can also spot some of the native wildlife along the way, including foxes and roe deer.
-The dunes at Bloemendaal and IJmuiden are also well worth the visit.
+The dunes at IJmuiden are also well worth the visit.

 Go blokarting